ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 This document uses standard-conforming usage of `multipart/related` media type defined in [](#RFC2387) to elegantly solve the problem.

-Specifically, using multipart/related needs to address two issues:
+Specifically, using `multipart/related` needs to address two issues:

-- ALTO uses media type
-to indicate the type of an entry in the information resource directory (IRD) (e.g., application/alto-costmap+json for cost map and application/alto-endpointcostmap+json for endpoint cost map).
-Simply putting multipart/related as the media type, however, makes it impossible for an ALTO client to identify the type of service being provided by related entries.
+- ALTO uses media type to indicate the type of an entry in the information resource directory (IRD) (e.g., `application/alto-costmap+json` for cost map and `application/alto-endpointcostmap+json` for endpoint cost map).
+Simply putting `multipart/related` as the media type, however, makes it impossible for an ALTO client to identify the type of service being provided by related entries.

-- The ALTO SSE extension depends on resource-id to identify push updates, but resource-id is provided only in IRD and hence each entry in the IRD has only one resource-id.
+- The ALTO SSE extension (see [](#I-D.ietf-alto-incr-update-sse)) depends on resource-id to identify push updates, but resource-id is provided only in IRD and hence each entry in the IRD has only one resource-id.

 <!--